skadero/connect_dart/README.md

 # ska_connect

 Dart support package for the [Connect](https://connect.build) protocol.
 This is not intended for direct use, but for use with generated code.
-It currently supports unary requests and the http client can be customized by implementing a common interface.
+It currently supports unary requests and the protocol client can be customized by implementing a common interface.

 This package is published as `ska_connect`, because `connect` is too generic.